fosterbarnes/steamoddedEZinstaller/README.md

 2. Press enter

 ## Windows Slightly Less Easy Mode:
-1. Open Windows Powershell or Powershell 7 as administrator
+1. Open Windows Powershell or Powershell 7
 2. Copy the following then paste by right clicking the Powershell window
    ```
    iex (irm https://is.gd/steamodEZinstaller)